serjykalstryke/se_project_spots/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
+This project was built using HTML and CSS
+Images were sourced from Figma mockup.

 **Figma**